daronyondem/daron-english-blog/content/posts/2025/san-francisco-marathon.md

 I didn’t expect a PR.
 I expected a fight.
 I got both.
 The win happened on race day; the fight continues in the quiet runs after, where no one’s handing you a medal for stopping at ten minutes because you’re thinking long-term.
 Two years after watching this race from the sidelines, I got to run it.
 That alone would have been enough.
 Finishing twenty minutes faster than my 2022 best was a bonus, and a reminder that comebacks aren’t magic.
 They’re a string of small, stubborn choices that eventually add up.

 See you at the next start line, whenever my IT band says we’re good to go.

-Another month went by, and I finished my second Marathon after finishing my first just three weeks ago.
-I was not planning to finish two marathons in 30 days.
-I thought the Amsterdam marathon would be nice to finish; if not, I could give it another shot in Istanbul.
-After completing the Amsterdam Marathon, it won't matter if I finish the Istanbul marathon.
-I could run and see where it goes.
-With that mindset, I finished the Istanbul Marathon 4 minutes faster than Amsterdam.
-It is not a big difference, but considering the three weeks between the two marathons and the relatively more difficult course of the Istanbul marathon, I would say it's a win 😊.